cgranell/emi-mhealth/README.md

-# emi-heath ç
+# emi-heath
-Exploratory data analysis for a review paper that takes as input a collection of eligible papers related to EMI, mental health, and mobile technology, between 2013-2018.
-Eligible papers are accesible as a data pachakge: _emidata_
+Exploratory data analysis for a review paper that takes as input a collection of eligible papers related to ecological momentary interventions, mental health, and mobile technology, between 2013-2018.
+Eligible papers are accessible through the data R package _emidata_